TomStrong/Com528-Assessment/README.md

 The buttons on the device are updated depending on the field to input.
 For example, the amount, credit card number, cvv and issue number will only offer the user integer input, whereas the name will only offer characters.
 This has been automated in the JavaScript and cannot be overridden.

-When prompted to enter a name, the keypad works similarly to a real-life keypad - using the below as an example, if the user wanted *b*, they would press the button twice in quick succession.
-If they then wanted *a*, they would wait for a couple of seconds before pressing the button again.
+When prompted to enter a name, the keypad works similarly to a real-life keypad - using the below as an example, if the user wanted "b", they would press the button twice in quick succession.
+If they then wanted "a", they would wait for a couple of seconds before pressing the button again.

 ![Keypad Example](docs/images/keypadExample.PNG)
 >Keypad example